High Availability

 • Statistics database—Stores the statistics information collected from all Cisco devices in the overlay network.

-• Message bus—Communication bus among the different Cisco SD-WAN Manager instances.
+• Message server—Communication bus among the different Cisco SD-WAN Manager instances.
 This bus is used to share data and coordinate operations among the Cisco SD-WAN Manager instances in the cluster.

 The Cisco SD-WAN Manager cluster implements an active-active architecture in the following way:

-• Each of the Cisco SD-WAN Manager instance in the cluster is an independent processing node.
+• Each Cisco SD-WAN Manager instance in the cluster is an independent processing node.

-• All control sessions between the Cisco SD-WAN Manager application servers and the routers are load balanced.
-A single Cisco SD-WAN Manager instance can manage a maximum of about 2000 Cisco IOS XE Catalyst SD-WAN devices.
-However, all the controller sessions—the sessions between the Cisco SD-WAN Manager instances and the Cisco Catalyst SD-WAN Controllers, the sessions between the Cisco SD-WAN Manager instances and the Cisco Catalyst SD-WAN Validators are arranged in a full-mesh topology.
+• All control sessions between the Cisco SD-WAN Manager application servers are load balanced.
+All the controller sessions—the sessions between the Cisco SD-WAN Manager instances and the Cisco Catalyst SD-WAN Controllers, the sessions between the Cisco SD-WAN Manager instances and the Cisco Catalyst SD-WAN Validators are arranged in a full-mesh topology.

 • The configuration and statistics databases can be replicated across Cisco SD-WAN Manager instances, and these databases can be accessed and used by all the Cisco SD-WAN Manager instances.